ViktorLaishev/Coursera_Princeton_University_Algorithms_Task_5/DESCRIPTION.md

 Implementation requirements.
 You must use either SET or java.util.TreeSet; do not implement your own red–black BST.
 Corner cases.
 Throw an IllegalArgumentException if any argument is null.
 Performance requirements.
 Your implementation should support insert() and contains() in time proportional to the logarithm of the number of points in the set in the worst case; it should support nearest() and range() in time proportional to the number of points in the set.
+2d-tree implementation.
+Write a mutable data type KdTree.java that uses a 2d-tree to implement the same API (but replace PointSET with KdTree).
+A 2d-tree is a generalization of a BST to two-dimensional keys.
+The idea is to build a BST with points in the nodes, using the x- and y-coordinates of the points as keys in strictly alternating sequence.

+Search and insert.
+The algorithms for search and insert are similar to those for BSTs, but at the root we use the x-coordinate (if the point to be inserted has a smaller x-coordinate than the point at the root, go left; otherwise go right); then at the next level, we use the y-coordinate (if the point to be inserted has a smaller y-coordinate than the point in the node, go left; otherwise go right); then at the next level the x-coordinate, and so forth.